pkuliyi2015/sd-webui-stablesr/README.md

 - For output image size > 512, we recommend using Tiled Diffusion & VAE, otherwise, the image quality may not be ideal, and the VRAM usage will be huge.
 - Here are the official Tiled Diffusion settings:
     - Method = Mixture of Diffusers
+        - For StableSR 768 version, you can use Latent tile size = 96, Latent tile overlap = 48
-    - Latent tile size = 64, Latent tile overlap = 32
+        - For StableSR 512 version, you can use Latent tile size = 64, Latent tile overlap = 32
     - Latent tile batch size as large as possible before Out of Memory.
     - Upscaler MUST be None (will not upscale here; instead, upscale in StableSR).
 - The following figure shows the recommended settings for 24GB VRAM.